4d/4D-Plugin-SDK/4D Plugin Wizard/Readme.md

 ```
 #### Manifest.json

-The manifest file must be placed inside the "contents" folder of the plug in bundle.
+The manifest file must be placed inside the "Resources" folder of the plug in bundle.

 *Keys*: